jeevanjoseph/stats201/README.md

 Basic review of tools and techniques for categorical response variables follows:

+### Overall process

+1. Data Prep
+   1. Deal with Missing data
+      2. `PROC STDIZE` to impute values
+      3. `PROC FASCLUS` to do cluster imputation
+   2. Reduce levels in Categorial variables
+      1. `PROC CLUSTER` uses Greenacre's method
+      2. Collapse levels with fewer obs and ones that have the least impact on the Chi-Squared
+      3. R<sup>2</sup> indicates the proportion of the chi-squared remaining in each iteration compared to the original
+      4. Plot the log(p-value) to see Ideal cluster count.
+   3. Reduce the overall input variables by reducing redundancy
+      1. `PROC VARCLUS` to cluster variables that have similar effect on the target
+      2. Select one variable from each cluster based on 1-R<sup>2</sup> value or SME input.
+1-R<sup>2</sup> represents how the variable is corelated to within group to outside group.
+      3. Pick variable that have a high correlation within group and least correlation outside its group.
+   4. Screen the variables
+      1. We are trying to find poor performing variable, and not trying to find the most predictive ones.
+      2. Look for non-linear relationships using Spearman co-efficient and Hoeffding value.
+Plot the spearman vs Hoeffding it should be relatively linear.
+Any thing that deviates from a linear line can be eliminated (non-linear relationsip) and anything with a very high value for both spearman and heoffding can be eliminated (upper right quadrant for the plot)
+      3. For the non linear ones, discretize the continuous variables and plot the emperical logit plots.
+These may show a quadratic relationships, and thier binned percentile plots should be linear.
+2. Run the clean inputs to `PROC LOGISTIC` Do automatic model selection using SCORE/STEPWISE/BACKWARD methods.
+If using Best Set method, after scoring the chi-squared values, generate fit statistics and select a model.
+3. Select the model and valiadte using the valiadtion dataset.
+4. Evaluate fit and see how well the odel generalizes.

 ### Model the relationship between a **binary response** vs. set of predictors (cont. or cat.)

 It models the probability of an outcome based on the predictor variables.
 In logistic regression, the dependent/response variable is always a categorical variable with two levels.